ledpup/ClimateExplorer/README.md

 - Bookmark page
 - Alter web API to look for precalculated data in a cache instead of calculating from daily.
 If no cached data, calculate and cache
 - Show as a bar chart, the difference between adjusted and unadjusted
-- Display nearby locations, with km distance and hyperlink
 - GHGs (CO2, CH4, etc) data and graphs
 - Climate stripes. https://www.reading.ac.uk/en/planet/climate-resources/climate-stripes
 - Include New Zealand's NIWA 'seven-station' temperature series https://niwa.co.nz/climate/information-and-resources/nz-temperature-record